Frequently asked questions (FAQs)

 How long do I have to complete a course exam?

-You have 21 days to complete a course exam.
-This starts on the day of your first face-to-face tutorial, or with online study the day you register in an online course.
+You have 60 days to complete a course exam.
+This starts on the day of your first face-to-face tutorial, virtual or online tutorial.
 A fee of $85 will be applied to course extension requests.

 How do I view my study progress?